KoiNoYume7/AnniMusic/README.md

 ## 💡 What It Does

-- 🔁 **Real-Time Sync**: Continuously syncs liked songs, playlists, artists, and playback status using the Spotify API.
+* 🔁 **Real-Time Sync**: Syncs your liked songs and playlists using the Spotify API.
+* 🖼️ **Playlist Grid UI**: Displays your liked songs and playlists in a slick visual grid — including cover images!
+* 🔙 **Back Button Support**: Full browser navigation between pages (playlist view ↔ playlist grid).
-- 🎶 **Local Downloads**: Downloads songs using `spotDL` and stores them locally on your private server.
+* 🎶 **Local Downloads**: Downloads songs using `spotDL` and stores them locally on your private server.
-- 📦 **Metadata-Rich Library**: Keeps track of full song metadata (artist, album art, duration, etc.) for rich playback experience.
+* 📆 **Metadata-Rich Library**: Keeps track of full song metadata (artist, album art, duration, etc.) for rich playback experience.
-- 🕹️ **Playback Control**: Handles play, pause, skip, shuffle, loop, etc. – either through Spotify or your own interface.
+* 🔹 **Playback Control**: Handles play, pause, skip, etc. – either through Spotify or your own interface.
-- 📉 **Desync Prevention**: Tracks song progress to avoid playback misalignment between Spotify and your local player.
+* 📉 **Desync Prevention** *(coming soon)*: Will track song progress to avoid playback misalignment between Spotify and your local player.
-- 📁 **Offline Listening**: Download songs from your private server to your phone for offline access.
+* 📁 **Offline Listening**: Download songs from your private server to your phone for offline access.
-- 🏷️ **Custom Tags & Sorting**: Add your own tags to organize songs by mood, vibe, or absolute banger level.
+* 🌿 **Custom Tags & Sorting**: Add your own tags to organize songs by mood, vibe, or absolute banger level.
-- 📊 **Custom Wrapped**: Create your own "Spotify Wrapped" with way more detail and full control.
+* 📊 **Custom Wrapped**: Create your own "Spotify Wrapped" with way more detail and full control.
-- 🛡️ **Private & Secure**: No user data shared.
+* 🔒 **Private & Secure**: No user data shared.
 Hosted by you, for you.

 ---